Near Fairbanks in Alachua County, Florida — The American South (South Atlantic)

 Turpentine Industry Community and Family

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Major General John R Alison (approx. 3.3 miles away); Gainesville Regional Airport (approx. 3.3 miles away); Mt.
-Pleasant Cemetery (approx. 6 miles away); Chestnut Funeral Home (approx. 6.3 miles away); The Bailey House (approx. 6.3 miles away); Roper Park / Old City Park (approx. 6.4 miles away); The Gainesville Servicemen's Center / Thelma Boltin Center (approx. 6.4 miles away); Mount Pleasant United Methodist Church (approx. 6.4 miles away).
+Pleasant Cemetery (approx. 6 miles away); Thomas House (approx. 6.3 miles away); Chestnut Funeral Home (approx. 6.3 miles away); The Bailey House (approx. 6.3 miles away); Roper Park / Old City Park (approx. 6.4 miles away); The Gainesville Servicemen's Center / Thelma Boltin Center (approx. 6.4 miles away).